2011 Big 12 Coach of the Year

 Through relentless hard work, determination and tireless recruiting, Christie Martens has firmly established the Iowa State women’s golf program as one of the nation’s best.

-Postseason appearances, including a school-record five-straight NCAA Regional berths (2010-14), and top-25 teams have become the norm in the Martens era.
-The Iowa State administration affirmed Martens’ outstanding coaching abilities by signing her to a contract extension through 2015 in May of 2010.
+Postseason appearances, including a school-record seven-straight NCAA Regional berths (2010-16), and top-25 teams have become the norm in the Martens era.

 In 2014, Martens led her ISU team to the pinnacle of collegiate golf when the squad advanced to its first-ever NCAA Championship.
 It marked the first time a team from the state of Iowa made the NCAA finals since the regional format was introduced in 1993.